Aaron9466/dell-optiplex-3090mff-opencore/README.md

 ## Usage

-Use `EFI` for installataion and for daily use.
+Use `EFI` for installation and for daily use.
 Use `debug/EFI` for debug.

 ## Hardware